ably-labs/sms-in-the-browser/README.md

  className={styles.yourClassName}
 ```

-and the accompanying css would look like this:
+and the accompanying CSS would look like this:

 ```css
 .yourClassName {